sync-for-science/sync-for-science.github.io/api-calls/index.md

 # S4S FHIR API Calls

 In the list of API calls below, you'll see each data type annotated with its [MU Common Clinical Data Set labels](https://www.healthit.gov/sites/default/files/2015Ed_CCG_CCDS.pdf) (#1-21).
-Note that we're currently not covering elements #16 (care team members), #18 (unique device identifiers), #19 (assessment and plan of treatment), #20 (goals), #21 (health concerns) — which we believe is a reasonable scope limitation for the S4S pilots.
+Note that we're currently not covering elements #16 (care team members), #18 (unique device identifiers), #19 (assessment and plan of treatment), #20 (goals) — which we believe is a reasonable scope limitation for the S4S pilots.

 The [Argonaut Project](http://argonautwiki.hl7.org/index.php?title=Main_Page) will help define these elements in more depth, and we'll build on that effort when additional implementation guidance is available.